 If you're on the rooftop, you have to try the Rocks favourite, corn on the cob with chilli lime butter and a sprinkling of cheese, ($8) and bbq style lamb and chorizo skewers, with a topping of corn and tomato salsa ($16).
 For cocktails in the lounge area, the Freska Nova ($15), sparkling wine, Aperol, grapefruit juice and a squeeze of apricot puree is perfect for lazy hot summer nights.
 Alternatively, there's a compact list of wines, beers, and Dom Perignon for special occasions, and cocktails jugs.
 Try the Rooftop Royale (all jugs $28) for a large group.

 So to owner, Martin Short, we say thanks and congratulations.
 This new look Glenmore spruces things up without losing any old world pub charm and is a solid contribution to the Rocks' dining and watering hole traps.

-Images: Trent van der Jagt.
+Daytime images: Trent van der Jagt.